Pin for later!

 ‘Tis the season!
-It’s officially time to get all the holiday decorations out of storage and start decking the halls.
+It’s officially time to get all the holiday season decorations out of storage and start decking the halls.

 If you want to involve your kids in making this year’s Advent calendar, here are a few ideas I found online.
 Click on the links for the full instructions.